 Why It Is Important To Hire A Maritime Lawyer

 Personal injury firms primarily focus on land-based accidents in state courts.
-The Law Offices of Lyle C. Cavin, Jr. & Associates, in Oakland, California, has been successfully representing injured seamen and water workers since 1970.
+The Law Offices of Cavin and Marks, Jr. & Associates, in Oakland, California, has been successfully representing injured seamen and water workers since 1970.